Eye Contact Award Winner in Genre Flash Fiction -Spring 2025 Edition | Published with SFS Publishing & Querencia Press | Top 50 Knockout Writer 2024

 ---

-My armor’s not here by choice—contrary to your belief.
+My armor’s not here by choice—contrary to belief.

 It’s not a product of laziness,